Chart Color Schemes

 Health performance in Coonabarabran is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Coonabarabran faces significant health challenges, according to AreaSearch's assessment.
+Coonabarabran faces significant health challenges based on AreaSearch's assessment.
 Mortality rates and chronic condition prevalence are substantial across both younger and older age groups.
-Private health cover is low, at approximately 48% of the total population (~1,676 people), compared to 51.9% in Rest of NSW and the national average of 55.7%.
+Private health cover is low at approximately 48% of the total population (around 1,676 people), compared to 51.9% in Regional NSW and 55.7% nationally.

-The most prevalent medical conditions are arthritis (13.3%) and asthma (8.4%).
-However, 58.8% of residents claim to be completely free from medical ailments, compared to 63.3% in Rest of NSW.
-Working-age population health is notably challenging due to high chronic condition rates.
-The area has a higher proportion of seniors aged 65 and over (30.7%, or 1,072 people), compared to Rest of NSW's 23.4%.
-Senior health outcomes present challenges, broadly in line with national rankings for the general population.
+The most common conditions are arthritis (affecting 13.3% of residents) and asthma (8.4%).
+Around 58.8% of residents report no medical ailments, compared to 63.3% in Regional NSW.
+Working-age residents face notable health challenges with high chronic condition rates.
+The area has a higher proportion of seniors aged 65 and over at 31.0% (1,083 people), compared to 23.4% in Regional NSW.
+Health outcomes among seniors are challenging but align with national rankings for the general population.

 Frequently Asked Questions - Health